 The Northwest will cover two rotations on the national Fire Prevention and Education Team Schedule.
-These teams will be ordered through the NWCC who will place the order with the Host Unit, WA-CWC.
+These teams will be ordered through the NWCC who will fill or place the order with the Host Unit: OR-NWC

 The size of the team to mobilize is based on incident complexities and other considerations.
 For additional information, contact Regional Prevention - Acting Coordinator Karen Curtiss 541-383-5583, cell 541-480-8246.